How can local authorities demonstrate leadership and create a strategy to encourage investment in digital infrastructure?

 Digital infrastructure strategy

-A focused strategy for encouraging and facilitating the deployment of full fibre and mobile networks could help to boost economic growth, digital inclusion and deliver a range of societal benefits including the more effective provision of local public services.
+A focused strategy for encouraging and facilitating the deployment of telecommunications networks could help to boost economic growth, digital inclusion and deliver a range of societal benefits including the more effective provision of local public services.
 This could be a part of a wider digital strategy or a standalone document.

 Developing a local digital infrastructure strategy could involve: